data61/gnaf/README.md

 The command:

-    sbt clean publish-local one-jar dumpLicenseReport
+    sbt clean one-jar dumpLicenseReport

-from the project's top level directory cleans out previous build products, builds and deploys artifacts to the local ivy repository (`~/.ivy2`), creates one-jar files (which include all dependencies) for stand-alone executables and creates license reports on dependencies.
+from the project's top level directory cleans out previous build products, builds one-jar files (which include all dependencies) for stand-alone executables and creates license reports on dependencies.

-The local ivy repository is the mechanism used to include gnaf-common in the one-jars for gnaf-indexer and gnaf-service.

 ### Run